cristian0527/Marked-Edge-Walk/README.md

 This repository is the keepsake of Professor Daryl DeFord's Undergraduate Research Summer Institute group at Vassar College, which endeavors to analyze the future of Southern States post Louisiana v.
 Callais.

 First of all, we would like to thank Atticus McWhorter for joining us in our summer research journey.
-Atticus, alongside Professor DeFord, guided us in implementing the Marked Edge Walk for our analysis and taught us how to program in Julia.
+Atticus, alongside Professor DeFord, guided us in implementing the Marked Edge Walk for our analysis and taught us the fundamentals in Julia.

 ### Overview